PiyumiUoR/Hotel-Booking-Assistant-API/README.md

 To populate the database with sample data:

-1. Ensure the database (data.json) is in the same directory as hotel_booking_assistant.db, orm.py and polulate.py.
+1. Ensure that data.json is in the same directory as hotel_booking_assistant.db, orm.py and polulate.py.
 2. Run the `populatedb.py` script.